For Thanksgiving or anytime when a whole turkey is just a little too much, try this recipe for butter roasted turkey breast!

 Whatever your reason, here’s your delicious answer – and it doesn’t even need be Thanksgiving in order to make it.

-Here’s how you make a butter roasted turkey breast!
+Here’s how you make this recipe

-Take that perfectly sized turkey breast and rub it inside and out with softened butter.
+STEP 2: Take that perfectly sized turkey breast and rub it inside and out with softened butter.
 Work some gently under the skin, and inside the cavity.
 Butter everywhere.
 It’s necessary.
+Now grab that fresh rosemary and thyme and make a nice little herb nest for your turkey on a foil-lined rimmed baking sheet.
 Scatter a few more sprigs on top for good measure.

-Now pop it into a nice hot oven – depending on the size of the turkey it’s going to take about an hour – it’s always good to check it with an instant read thermometer though.
+STEP 3: Now pop it into a nice hot oven – depending on the size of the turkey it’s going to take about an hour – it’s always good to check it with an instant read thermometer though.
 You are looking for 160 degrees at the thickest part of the turkey breast.

+STEP 4: When your turkey breast is done, let it sit for a few minutes under foil while you make a quick butter gravy (I know, more butter.
+It’s butter heaven here.)
 Pour the pan drippings into a small pot and pop a couple of tablespoons of butter in there.
 Stir it just until the butter melts, grind a little fresh pepper into it and pour it into a little pitcher.

 Now serve up that roasted turkey breast surrounded by a few more sprigs of herbs.